tomas-fryza/avr-course/lab3-interrupts/README.md

 7. In `timer.h` header file, define similar macros also for Timer/Counter0.

-8. On the breadboard, connect an LED and a resistor to pin PB2.
+8. On the breadboard, connect an LED and a resistor to pin PB0.
 Alternatively, you can use a [two-color LED](http://lednique.com/leds-with-more-than-two-pins/) (a 3-pin LED) and resistors.
-If you choose the two-color LED, connect its pins to PB2 and PB3.
+If you choose the two-color LED, connect its pins to PB0 and PB1.
 In `main.c` file, modify the code to use Timer0 and Timer1 interrupts to control all the LEDs.
 Compile the code and upload it to the ATmega328P microcontroller.
 Ensure that the LEDs operate correctly as per the modified code.

 9. (Optional:) Consider an active-low push button with internal pull-up resistor on the PD2 pin.
 Use Timer0 4-ms overflow to read button status.
-If the push button is pressed, turn on `LED_RED`; turn the LED off after releasing the button.
+If the push button is pressed, turn on the on-board LED; turn the LED off after releasing the button.
 Note: Within the Timer0 interrupt service routine, use a read function from your GPIO library to get the button status.

 <a name="part3"></a>

 ## Part 3: Extend the overflow

-1. Use Timer/Counter0 16-ms overflow and toggle `LED_RED` value approximately every 100&nbsp;ms (6 overflows x 16 ms = 100 ms).
+1. Use Timer/Counter0 16-ms overflow and toggle external LED approximately every 100&nbsp;ms (6 overflows x 16 ms = 100 ms).

-   FYI: Use static variables declared in functions that use them for even better isolation or use volatile for all variables used in both Interrupt routines and main code loop.
+   **Note:** Use **static** variables declared in functions that use them for even better isolation or use volatile for all variables used in both Interrupt routines and main code loop.
 According to [[7]](https://stackoverflow.com/questions/52996693/static-variables-inside-interrupts) the declaration line `static uint8_t n_ovfs = 0;` is only executed the first time, but the variable value is updated/stored each time the ISR is called.

    ```c
    ISR(TIMER0_OVF_vect)